zaphod42/puppet-docs/source/guides/style_guide.markdown

     }
 {% endhighlight %}

-### File Modes
+### 10.6 File Modes

-File modes should be represented as 4 digits rather than 3, to explicitly show that they are octal values.
+10.6.1 File modes should be represented as 4 digits rather than 3, to explicitly show that they are octal values.

-In addition, file modes should be specified as single-quoted strings instead of bare word numbers.
+10.6.2 File modes should be specified as single-quoted strings instead of bare word numbers.

 **Good:**